 - If you have a baby who was born before the expected birth date

 The Breastfeeding Support Unit (BSU) is a unique service offering outpatient and inpatient consultations to postnatal mothers.
 Days of operation are Monday to Friday, excluding public holidays.

-Each afternoon there is a “drop-in” service for breastfeeding women and their babies whilst an inpatient at the Royal Hospital for Women.
-The clinic is open Monday to Friday, 1pm – 4pm (except public holidays).
+Each morning there is a Lactation Consultant to offer extra support for breastfeeding women and their babies whilst an inpatient at the Royal Hospital for Women.
+The midwife can secure a time Monday, Wednesday, Thursday and Friday between 8.30 and 11.30 am and Tuesday afternoons 1 - 4 pm (except public holidays).

 Antenatal Breastfeeding Information Session